KEY HIGHLIGHTS

 Maruti Ertiga

-This MPV is one of the best selling cars in the country and its VXi (O) CNG variant is the best seller, and customers usually have to wait for months to gets hand on it.
-That said, the base variant of the Maruti Ertiga is now cheaper by Rs 15,000, but all other and more expensive by around 10,000.
+This MPV is one of the best-selling cars in the country and its VXi (O) CNG variant is the best seller, and customers usually have to wait for months to get a hand on it.
+That said, the base variant of the Maruti Ertiga is now cheaper by Rs 15,000, but all others and more expensive by around 10,000.
 To add more it starts at Rs 8.83 lakh and goes up to Rs 13.12 lakh.

 The Ertiga is powered by a 1.5L naturally aspirated petrol engine that produces 103 PS and 136.8 Nm of torque.
 Additionally, it is available with a 5-speed manual or a 6-speed automatic torque converter.